OutSystems/docs-product/src/deliver-mobile/mobile-apps-build-service/androidx.md

 <div class="info" markdown="1">

 You need to enable AndoridX if you're using MABS 6.3 Beta.
-AndoridX is **enabled by default in MABS 7 Beta**.
+AndroidX is **enabled by default in MABS 7 Beta**.

 </div>